T4skar/KaChow_3D_Engine/README.md

 - **Component Mesh:** Provides detailed information about different meshes and their vertices for the selected object.
 - **Component Materials:** Allows you to view and manage textures and materials applied to your GameObjects.
 - **Component Camera:** Edit camera of gameobjects (FOV, Near Distance and Far Distance) and shows number of render objects.
+- **Component Physics:** You can make the gameobjects have gravity, you can put a collider on them and make constrains between them.

 ### Drag & Drop